forthy42/net2o/wiki/eu-gdpr.md

 If you log into Fossil, you'll get a cookie set, otherwise not.

+This site uses HSTS and HPKP, which stores information about its TLS capability and used public key in your browser to protect you against a man in the middle attack.

 Tickets can be created anonymously and deleted by hand upon request.
 Never enter any personal data into the ticket system!